lendoly/Memory-Maneuver/README.md

 ## How to change the input
 Open the file `input.txt` and change the data

+## How to run the unittest
+Once pytest is installed run `python pytest`

 ## Requirements
 Python >= 3.7
 Pytests >= 5.0.1